Don D. Nelson, Attorney at Law, Certified Public Accountant

 Foreign Earned Income Exclusion

-If you have your full time residence abroad for a full calendar year, or live there for 330 days out of any consecutive 12 month period, you can exclude up to $82,400 of earned income from U.S. Income Taxation for 2006 and $80,000 in 2005.
-If you are married, and both of you earn income and reside and work abroad, you can also exclude up to another $82,400 of your spouses income from taxation.
-These exclusions can only be claimed on a filed tax return and is not automatic if you fail to file your Form 1040 for the year it applies as well as the appropriate forms claiming this exclusion.
+If you have your full time residence abroad for a full calendar year (bonafide residence test) or do not return to the US more than 35 days in a consecutive 12 month period (physical present test), you can exclude up to112,000 of earned income from U.S. Income Taxation for 2022and lesser amounts in earlier years.
+If you are married, and both of you earn income and reside and work abroad, you can also exclude up to another $112,000 (for tax year 2022) and less amounts for earlier years of your spouses income from taxation.
+These exclusions can only be claimed on a filed tax return and is not automatic.
+Late filed returns more than 18 months late may not be eligible for the exclusion if any taxes are owed on those late filed returns.
 This is a fantastic advantage for people who live and work outside of the U.S. Earned income is that paid you for your work or services and does not apply to rental income, dividend or interest income, or other types of income that is not paid for your own personal efforts.

-You can also claim an additional exclusion from your U.S. taxes in excess of the $82,400, if the rent, utilities, etc. you pay on your residence abroad and other living expenses exceed a standard amount (which is currently approx $13,000 per year) established by the IRS.
-This exclusion only comes into play when your earnings are in excess of the $82,400 foreign income exclusion and is limited by new laws enacted in 2006 to a maximum of approximately $13,000.
+You can also claim an additional exclusion from your U.S. taxes in excess of the $112,000 (2022) , if the rent, utilities, etc. you pay on your residence abroad and other living expenses exceed a standard amount established by the IRS.
+This exclusion only comes into play when your earnings are in excess of the foreign earned income exclusion.
+Note There is a maximum allowable housing deduction and the IRS allows even higher amounts in over 100 cities in the world which have higher housing costs.
+See the instructions to Form 2555 to see that list of cities with the higher allowable cost of housing.

 U.S. Self Employment Tax

-If you are a bonafide employee of your foreign employer (which can mean your own foreign corporation) and have foreign social security and other payroll taxes withheld from your wages, you do not have to worry about paying any social security taxes to the U.S. However, if you are self employed, and no foreign social security is being withheld from your earnings ( in other words an independent contractor) you must file a Schedule C with your U.S. tax return and pay U.S. self employment tax (social security taxes by the self employed) on your net earnings ( after deducting your expenses).
-The self employment tax rate is 15.3% and is not reduced by the previously mentioned foreign earned income exclusion or foreign tax credits..
+If you are a bonafide employee of your foreign employer (which can mean your own foreign corporation) and have foreign social security and other payroll taxes withheld from your wages, and you are considered an employee under local foreign law, you do not have to worry about paying any social security taxes to the U.S. The IRS then considers you a foreign employee.
+However, if you are self employed by contract, and no foreign social security or other payroll taxes are being withheld from your earnings ( in other words an independent contractor) you must file a Schedule C with your U.S. tax return and pay U.S. self employment tax (social security taxes by the self employed) on your net earnings ( after deducting your expenses).
+The self employment tax rate is 15.3% and is not reduced by the previously mentioned foreign earned income exclusion or foreign tax credits.

 Forms Which Must be Filed With IRS to Avoid Severe Penalties